Economics ~ SurviveTheChanges.com

 Those who are investing or playing games of risk in the various financial markets should be very cautious.
 Virtually all markets are rigged, and the elite profit repeatedly from insider knowledge at the expense of those who think the markets are real.

-The financial crisis in Europe has been flirting with economic collapse there, especially in Greece.
-If that does happen, it would probably bring the U.S. the rest of the way down to ruin as well.
+If European collapse were to happen, it would probably bring the U.S.A. down to ruin as well.
 If Western economies fail, the rest of the world would also suffer considerably.
 Most independent economists in the know believe a crash is inevitable that may effect most of the world.

-If you were to try taking out more than $10,000 in cash, eespecially in smaller increments over several days, you might be surprised at the trouble you would have.
-You could be arrested and jailed for "financial structuring".
+If you were to try taking out more than $10,000 in cash, especially in smaller increments over several days, you might be surprised at the trouble you would have.
+You could be arrested and imprisoned for "financial structuring".